l-mb/l-mb.github.io/_posts/2018-05-25-performance-talk.md

 My name is Lars Marowsky-Brée, and it is my pleasure to be your host for this session.
-Since this is the first in the series, a
-bio-in-four-sentences: I am the architect for SUSE's Enterprise Storage product, which is powered by the Open Source Ceph project.
+Since this is the first in the series, a quick introduction: I am the architect for SUSE's Enterprise Storage product, which is powered by the Open Source Ceph project.
 I also represent SUSE on the Ceph Advisory Board.
 I have been with SUSE since 2000 and with Linux and Open Source since 1994.
 I am specifically